lyteword/chspurgeon-tod/volume-7/psalm-144.md

 (c) That you may be vigorous and strong in moral power.

-2\.What is requisite on your part to the accomplishment of this desire.
+2\.
+What is requisite on your part to the accomplishment of this desire.

 (a) A good rooting in Christ.